Squirtgun: 2001–2004

 In the summer of 2001, Squirtgun regrouped and began work on the album Fade To Bright, for Honest Don's Records.
 Fade To Bright was released in Summer 2003, supported by a US tour.
 In the Fall of 2003, legendary punk rock drummer Mike Felumlee (Smoking Popes, Alkaline Trio) replaced Dan on drums, and Squirtgun hit the road with The Ataris, Hopesfall, and Planes Mistaken for Stars.

 Also, in 2003 Squirtgun recorded "Make it wreck", a song with the contribution of the vocalist of Anti-Flag, Geovanny Duran (the vocalist of El Guato, a ska/punk Costa Rican band), and two more important punk rockers.
-In the spring of 2004, Squirtgun toured the U.K.
+In the spring of 2004, Squirtgun toured the UK.

 2008–present

-Squirtgun played their first show in almost 4 years in their hometown of Lafayette on February 9, 2008 at 'The Venue'.
+Squirtgun played their first show in almost 4 years in their hometown of Lafayette on February 9, 2008, at 'The Venue'.
 Over 400 people attended the show, however, almost 600 showed up for the performance; the owners were forced to prevent a large number of people from entering the business because the building was far beyond its safe capacity.
 It was a benefit show for the local YWCA, featuring the band's original line up, and the concert was recorded and released as a live album titled Broadcast 02.09.08, released by Go Kart Records in December 2008.
 Squirtgun also appeared at the 2009 Insubordination Fest in Baltimore and played shows with the Teen Idols and 88 Fingers Louie in Chicago and Lafayette, IN.
 A European tour followed in July 2009, with shows in England, the Netherlands, Germany, the Czech Republic, Italy, and France.